Dr. Amanda Rees

 Rees chairs CSU’s Teaching and Learning Enhancement Committee, and was awarded CSU's Outstanding Faculty in Study Abroad (2013).

-In 2016, Dr. Amanda Rees won a grant from Georgia Organics for "Identifying, Supporting, and Empowering the Columbus Community Garden Community Through Mapping."
+In 2016, Dr. Rees won a grant from Georgia Organics for "Identifying, Supporting, and Empowering the Columbus Community Garden Community Through Mapping."

 She worked throughout Summer 2016 with three students majoring in art history, history, and middle grades education to: